 Furthermore, giving open-ended questions, as one of the characteristics of CT, can stimulate the students to compare and contrast from one object to another and from one idea to the other ideas.
 Analogical reasoning is another learning strategy aimed at promoting students’ critical thinking.
 It opened the students’ knowledge to relate one case to another supported by their critical opinions.
-Not only from classroom interaction, but critical thinking could also be done through outdoor education (Setyarini, Nurlaelawati, & Putra, 2020) through critically observing the objects around them.
+Not only from classroom interaction, but critical thinking could also be taught through outdoor education (Setyarini, Nurlaelawati, & Putra, 2020) through critically observing the objects around them.
 They were aroused to describe their observation results in forms of critical descriptive writing that could be identified from their authentic descriptions derived from their critical views.
 In terms of CT assessment and evaluation, the teachers also met some constraints in constructing assessment for the students.
 Setyarini & Narita (2017) investigated that the assessment made by the teachers have not shown the critical thinking-based assessment principles.
 It was indicated from the answers to the questions which were explicitly written in the text.
 Therefore, the students’ answers were taken from the text and they were not requested to give their own reasons.

 In response to the above complicated problems encountered by the English teachers, Plus-Minus-Interesting (PMI) earlier initiated by De Bono (1982) through the six thinking hats model, followed by some further studies (i.e. Kivunja, 2015; Sharma & Priyamvada, 2017; Nikijuluw & Puspitasari, 2018; Sharma, Priyamvada, & Chetna, 2020) in English as a Foreign Language (EFL) learning contexts are considered relevant to be an innovative strategy to promote the students’ critical thinking skills.
 In the context of teaching critical speaking skill, it can be done through telling daily living stories since these types of stories are very familiar with the students’ daily life experiences.
 Through telling daily living stories, the students are expected to actively engage themselves in the English learning through associating their prior knowledge and experiences in their daily life to the stories they are learning in the classrooms.
 This research is, therefore, worth investigating to result in more practical and more comprehensive inputs for language teachers, parents, and policymakers to implement the introduction to critical thinking skills in English learning, particularly for junior high school students through both written and spoken practices.
 It also revealed the obstacles found by both teachers and students in the implementation of PMI strategies and the solutions that have been taken to overcome them.